 If marketers are unsure about whether a claim which relates to food and one’s appearance would be considered a health claim for the purposes of Section 15 of the Code, or whether the claim will be considered purely cosmetic, they should contact the Copy Advice team, because the interpretation of such a claim will depend on the specific claims made and the overall context of the ad.

-In one ruling concerning an ad for Imedeen skincare tablets, which stated “[worked] from within to help reduce the appearance of fine lines and wrinkles”, the ASA considered the ad in context and concluded that the claim was likely to be seen as a beauty claim rather than a health claim.
-However, as a beauty claim it would still need to be supported with suitable evidence proving the efficacy of the product but the advertiser’s evidence was not sufficient.
+In another ruling, the ASA investigated an ad for Imedeen skincare tablets, which stated “[worked] from within to help reduce the appearance of fine lines and wrinkles”, the ASA considered the ad in context and concluded that the claim was likely to be seen as a cosmetic claim rather than a health claim.
+However, as a cosmetic claim, it would still need to be supported with suitable evidence proving the efficacy of the product; in this instance, the advertiser’s evidence was not considered sufficient.

 Organic